Number of coronavirus cases grows to 427 in New Jersey; 2 more deaths reported

-Students across New Jersey are staying home Wednesday as statewide school closures go into effect in an effort to slow the spread of the coronavirus.
+Murphy's announcement came on the first day students across the state are staying home as statewide school closures went into effect in an effort to slow the spread of the new coronavirus.

+Murphy repeated his ban on gatherings or events featuring more than 50 people and stressed that includes private gatherings.

-Gov. Phil Murphy ordered the closures Monday, though many schools already were ordering students to stay home.
+Murphy ordered the school closures Monday, though many schools already were ordering students to stay home.

-In Hoboken, residents are in the first day of a weeklong policy of self-isolation ordered by Mayor Ravi Bhalla.
-In Newark, Mayor Ras Baraka said authorities had located a woman who had tested positive for the virus over the weekend at an East Orange hospital but had given a fake name and address.

-Murphy expanded virus mitigation efforts Tuesday, ordering indoor malls and amusement centers closed, adding to the theaters, casinos, gyms and dining rooms it shuttered earlier this week.
+Health Commissioner Judith Persichilli said the state had identified 260 additional hospital beds that would be available Wednesday, the majority in the northern half of the state where most of the positive cases are centered.

+Murphy said drive-through testing would begin in Bergen County, the state's hardest-hit area, by Friday and testing in Holmdel, Monmouth County, is expected to begin next week.

 For most people, the virus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, and death.